 The Court noted that the Government acknowledged that the Italian authorities had kept the Centre under surveillance and did not dispute the applicants' allegation that they had been prohibited from leaving the Centre and the ships Vincent and Audace.
 The Court found that the duration of the applicants' confinement in the Centre and on the ships, lasting about twelve days in the case of the first applicant and about nine days in that of the second and third applicants, was not insignificant.
-Therefore, it concluded that (a) the classification of the applicants' confinement in domestic law could not alter the nature of the Convention could not be excluded by the fact, relied on by the Government, that the authorities' aim had been to assist the applicants and ensure their safety; and, (c) even measures intended for protection or taken in the interest of the person concerned may have been regarded as a deprivation of liberty.
+Therefore, it concluded that (a) the classification of the applicants' confinement in domestic law could not alter the nature of the constraining measures imposed on them; (b) the applicability of Article 5 of the Convention could not be excluded by the fact, relied on by the Government, that the authorities' aim had been to assist the applicants and ensure their safety; and, (c) even measures intended for protection or taken in the interest of the person concerned may have been regarded as a deprivation of liberty.